This Homemade Mushroom Soup is so exceptional you’ll never want to eat canned again.

-On a recent trip to the grocery store I came across this amazing variety pack of mushrooms.
-Tucked away in my binder full of recipes I had saved this delicious looking recipe from Season with Spice, and this was the perfect time to try it out.
-This recipe exceeded my expectations and is now by far my favorite mushroom soup recipe.
-A hint of nutmeg add incredible, but subtle flavor.
-This recipe only serves 2 so be sure to double, or more, for second helpings or to feed the family.
+On a recent trip to the grocery store I came across an amazing variety pack of mushrooms.
+Tucked away in my binder full of recipes I had saved this delicious looking recipe for Mushroom soup from Season with Spice.
+These mushrooms were perfect to give this recipe a try.
+The recipe exceeded my expectations and is now, by far, my favorite mushroom soup recipe.
+A hint of nutmeg adds incredible, but subtle flavor.
+This recipe serves 2 so be sure to double or more, for second helpings or to feed the family.

 Author: Laureen King